How to Best Store Your Coffee?

 While coffee is a fairly low-maintenance beverage, there are some tips and tricks for maximizing the freshness to guarantee every cup is strong, smooth and fresh.

-- Keep that sh*t dry.
+- Keep your coffee dry.
 We hate the word “moist,” but we’re going to have to use it.
 When your coffee is exposed to moisture, it can make oxidation occur faster—meaning your coffee will also become stale faster.
 To avoid a rancid, bitter mug of coffee—keep those beans dry for a strong cup of coffee.

 - Stay away from light.
 Hello, darkness.
 Coffee prefers darkness, just like we do.
 That’s why we make sure our canisters are as dark as our soul—and not transparent.
-Pro tip: Keep it away from windows and sunlight, just like our friend, Nosferatu.
+Grim Reaper Pro Tip: Keep it away from windows and sunlight.

 - Pace yourself.
 To keep your coffee in optimal freshness, buy your coffee in smaller batches.
 If you’re ready to join the Society of Strong Coffee, sign up or gift a subscription so your favorite Death Wish Coffee blend arrives just when you need it.
 Not to mention, you’ll be saving that dough.